Bombala railway line

 The Bombala railway line is a branch railway line in the south of New South Wales, Australia.
 The northern part of it forms part of the main line from Sydney to Canberra, but the southern part is closed.
 It branches off the Main South line at Joppa Junction, south of Goulburn.
 The line is used by NSW TrainLink Xplorer services running between Sydney Central and Canberra station.

 History

+Construction

 The line was opened in stages to Tarago (3 January 1884), Bungendore (4 March 1885), Queanbeyan (8 September 1887), Michelago (7 December 1887), Cooma (31 May 1889), Nimmitabel (20 April 1912) and Bombala (21 November 1921).

 Queanbeyan

 The section of the line between Bungendore and Queanbeyan was the most challenging to construct, with three tunnels, a major sideling embankment along the Molonglo River gorge (also known as 'Pine Valley'), and two major bridges, across the Molonglo and Queanbeyan Rivers.

 The construction contract for the line from Bungendore to Michelago was awarded to Johnstone and Co., on 27 May 1884.
 They used 1,700 men on this section, with another 100 working around Tomakin to cut and saw timber.

 Queanbeyan station opened on 8 September 1887, with work already well advanced on the extension to Michelago.